syrex1013/derp/QUICKSTART.md

 # 🚀 Quick Start Guide

-Get up and running with Grepagent in 5 minutes!
+Get up and running with Derp in 5 minutes!

 ## Prerequisites